 Below are additional cities we serve in the Memphis area:

 Below are additional cities we serve in Tennessee:

 Learn More About the Eye Exam Memphis Residents Trust Most

 Eye exams, including contact lens exams, are important to your overall eye care.
 If you or someone you know needs an eye exam, you have come to the right place.
 All of the highly recommended Memphis optometrists listed on this site provide comprehensive eye exams and will check your vision, screen for eye diseases and injuries, ensure healthy vision, and even provide you with a new set of glasses or contact lens prescription if needed, including custom contact lens fittings.
-Doctors will also thoroughly check your eyes for farsightedness, nearsightedness, any astigmatism, and when appropriate conduct glaucoma testing and treatment.
-If you are looking for more specific types of exams you can conduct additional searches for eye exam Memphis, vision centers in Memphis TN, or eye care Memphis
+Doctors will also thoroughly check your eyes for farsightedness, nearsightedness, or any astigmatism and, when appropriate, conduct glaucoma testing and treatment.
+If you are looking for more specific types of exams, you can conduct additional searches for eye exam Memphis, vision centers in Memphis TN, or eye care Memphis.

 Thorough eye exams simply require you to look through a phoropter, which may be digital or non-digital and is shaped like large glasses.
 The doctors will switch the lenses on the device multiple times while asking you to determine which one improves your sight or works better for each eye.
 During this process, the doctor takes notes of the numbers that you indicate to provide you with the best vision correction.
 These numbers are used to help determine the type of glasses or contact lenses you need, which means your accurate feedback is important.